 Check the perfume box to make sure the label has the correct spelling (you’d be surprised how many fakes masquerading as the real thing actually give themselves away with spelling errors!), has good quality cardboard and consistent colouring.

-If there is a hint of bitterness or sourness to the scent it is a sure sign that the product you are sniffing
+If there is a hint of bitterness or sourness to the scent it is a sure sign that the product you are sniffing is an inferior.

 Designer fragrances come in designer bottles.
 Designer replicas often come in flawed bottles.
 Imperfections such as bubbles in the glass, loose or crooked crystals, uneven moulding marks and an overall poor look to the quality of the glass generally indicate a fake.